-Did you know that one in four parents in the United States is single?1 In fact, 19.6 million children are being raised by single parents.2 Most single-parent households (81 percent) are led by moms, but quite a few (19 percent) are led by dads, according to a Pew Research Center analysis.3
+Did you know that one in four parents in the United States is single?
+In fact, 19.2 million children are being raised by single parents.
+Most single-parent households (over 80 percent) are led by moms.

 Whether due to death, divorce, or choice, single parents face unique financial challenges.
 Budgets are often more stressed, child care can be a struggle, and saving for the future might feel impossible at times.

 These challenges come in a broad range of areas:

 Knowing that millions of other parents are in your situation and have faced the same struggles can make it easier to ask for help when you need it.
 And there are steps and possible solutions passed on by their experience.

 1. Income.
 Unless you’re in a position where you are receiving generous child support and alimony payments, bringing in enough money to support both yourself and your children is a challenge for many single parents.
 Indeed, over half of Americans say they would struggle to pay a surprise bill of $400, with younger generations having the most difficulty in affording this expense, according to a MassMutual survey.

 One option for easing the burden is to move in with a friend in similar circumstances or a helpful relative.
 In fact, about one in four solo parents lives with their own parent.1 Having more than one adult contribute to household bills, chores, and child care can alleviate many burdens of single parenthood, even if you keep your finances separate.